mjmanley/PredictiveModeling/pm_service_api_batch.md

 ```
 {: codeblock}

-with content_type "application/json" including the job definition
-JSON in the body of the request.
+Submit the job with the `content_type` value set to "application/json".
+You must include the new or updated job definition JSON file in the body of the request.

-This request returns immediately, indicating success if the job
+This request returns immediately and indicates success if the job
 definition was placed in the execution queue.
 There is no test of
 the ability to successfully execute the Modeler stream as
 configured in your job definition.
 The job will be executed by
-one of the {{site.data.keyword.pm_short}} job servers in the cloud, and you may
+one of the {{site.data.keyword.pm_short}} job servers in the cloud, and you can
 monitor its status.
-If performing model training and indicating
+If you are performing model training and indicating
-that you want an auto refresh, the job will replace the original
+that you want an auto refresh, the job replaces the original
 Modeler stream file upon successful execution of the job.

 ## Upload a stream file to use in your jobs